 It is a great article and although just touches on the complex lives of this population, it is well-written and I encourage you to take some time to read it.

-Since the original (2017) posts, there have been a couple new studies or reports, including a new study by Jerrod Brown and Diane Harr, and although limited in scope, does offer some hope that training and awareness is growing.
+Since the original (2017) posts, there have been a couple new studies or reports, including a new study by Jerrod Brown and Diane Harr, and although limited in scope, it does offer some hope that training and awareness are growing.

 Perceptions of Fetal Alcohol Spectrum Disorder (FASD) at a Mental Health Outpatient Treatment Provider in Minnesota

 This study, focused specifically on FASD, was developed to explore the generalizability of previous research and any changes over the last decade.
 Specifically, mental health outpatient treatment providers in a Midwestern state were surveyed about their training and knowledge of FASD.